-Here at Websticker.com we sometimes get contacted by people with a “great idea” for a sticker product.
-They don’t want to tell us what the idea is as, I guess, we may be overly tempted to steal it, begin production immediately, and make a million dollars.
-Though, we are certainly willing to sign a non-disclosure form, it isn’t necessary – we don’t have any interest at all in launching a new business or product based on other peoples ideas.
-We (and most creative companies) have our business to focus on and piles of great ideas we’d pursue if we needed to go a new direction or had the time
+Here at Websticker we often get contacted by people with a “great idea” for a sticker product.
+They don’t want to tell us what the idea is as we may be overly tempted to steal it, begin production immediately, and make a million dollars.
+Though, we are certainly willing to sign a non-disclosure form, it really isn’t necessary – we don’t have an interest in launching a new business or product based on other peoples ideas.
+We (and most creative companies) have our business to focus on and piles of great ideas we’d pursue if we needed to go a new direction or had the time.

-We hear this question a lot and although we focus on production and not distribution we can perhaps help point you in the right direction and share our opinions.
+So, how do you protect your great sticker idea?
+We hear this question a lot and although we focus on production and not distribution I can perhaps help point you in the right direction and share my opinion.

 Protecting sticker ideas –